Overview

 Bottom Line

-Now-Next-Later is the better default for product teams — it reduces date pressure, encourages outcome thinking, and is easy to maintain.
+Now-Next-Later is the better default for product teams.
+It reduces date pressure, encourages outcome thinking, and is easy to maintain.
 Switch to a timeline when your audience specifically needs dates, or use a hybrid to serve both internal and external stakeholders.

 The format matters less than the discipline: regularly reviewing, updating, and communicating your roadmap is what actually drives alignment.
+Once you have picked a format, browse our roadmap templates for ready-to-use files, or see the best roadmap tools if you need a dedicated platform.